-Our President and Chief Executive Officer provides input to the Compensation Committee regarding the performance of the other NEOs and offers recommendations regarding their compensation packages in light of such performance, however, the Compensation Committee is ultimately responsible for determining their compensation.
+Our President and Chief Executive Officer provides input to the Compensation Committee regarding the performance of the other NEOs and offers recommendations regarding their compensation packages in light of such performance, however the Compensation Committee is ultimately responsible for determining their compensation.
+Notwithstanding, the authority to review the performance of and approve changes to compensation for subsidiary Chief Executive Officers has been delegated to the Company's President and Chief Executive Officer.